ghzeni/blockgame-guide/README.md

 >Midgard
 This is where towns, the bazaar, market and other 'permanent' structures are located.
 If you go to '/warp Yggdrasil' and walk into Midgard, you'll find yourself in Origin.

-Origin is the main city of BlockGame.
+Origin is the main city of Blockgame.
 It's where you'll find your personal Ender Chest, the craftsmen and everyone else responsible for Professions.
 PVP is enabled in most towns aside from Origin, but it's very rare to get into a fight and will likely get you into trouble with that town's Mayor if you do.